-- A.2.1 Part 121 air carrier requirements of equipage and operation of ACAS II for turbine aircraft are based upon maximum certificated takeoff weight of above 33,000 pounds.
-Some other aircraft operating under part 121 may require equipage and operation of ACAS I. Section 121.356 also describes Air Traffic Control Radar Beacon System (ATCRBS) requirements. - A.2.2 Part 125 airplanes (large airplanes that are not conducting common carriage) have similar requirements to part 121 air carriers for equipage and operation of ACAS II.
-Section 125.224 also describes ATCRBS requirements. - A.2.3 Part 135 air carrier ACAS equipage (approved ACAS I or ACAS II) requirements are based on passenger seat configuration for turbine aircraft.
-Section 135.143 describes ATCRBS requirements. - A.2.4 Part 91 subpart K (part 91K) fractional ownership requirements of equipage and operation of ACAS depend on passenger seats or payload capacity.
-Airplanes with more than 30 passenger seats or a payload capacity of more than 7,500 pounds are subject to § 121.356.
-Airplanes with a lesser passenger and payload capacity are subject to § 135.180.
+- A.2.1 Title 14 CFR part 121 air carrier requirements of equipage and operation of ACAS II for turbine aircraft are based upon maximum certificated takeoff weight of above 33,000 pounds.
+Some other aircraft operating under 14 CFR part 121 may require equipage and operation of ACAS I. Title 14 CFR § 121.356 also describes transponder requirements. - A.2.2 Title 14 CFR part 125 airplanes (large airplanes that are not conducting common carriage) have similar requirements to 14 CFR part 121 air carriers for equipage and operation of ACAS II.
+Title 14 CFR § 125.224 also describes transponder requirements. - A.2.3 Title 14 CFR part 135 air carrier ACAS equipage (approved ACAS I or ACAS II) requirements are based on passenger seat configuration for turbine aircraft.
+Title 14 CFR § 135.143 describes transponder requirements. - A.2.4 Title 14 CFR part 91 subpart K (part 91K) fractional ownership requirements of equipage and operation of ACAS depend on passenger seats or payload capacity.
+Airplanes with more than 30 passenger seats or a payload capacity of more than 7,500 pounds are subject to 14 CFR § 121.356.
+Airplanes with a lesser passenger and payload capacity are subject to 14 CFR § 135.180.

-- A.2.5 Part 129 foreign air carriers and foreign operators of U.S.-registered aircraft engaged in common carriage have similar requirements to part 121 air carriers for equipage and operation of ACAS II.
-Section 129.18 describes ATCRBS requirements. - A.2.6 Part 91 flights may be optionally equipped with ACAS.
+- A.2.5 Title 14 CFR part 129 foreign air carriers and foreign operators of U.S.-registered aircraft engaged in common carriage have similar requirements to 14 CFR part 121 air carriers for equipage and operation of ACAS II.
+Title 14 CFR § 129.18 describes transponder requirements. - A.2.6 Title 14 CFR part 91 flights may be optionally equipped with ACAS.
 If the aircraft is equipped with an operable ACAS, ACAS shall be on and operating.
 If ACAS II is installed, then Automatic Dependent Surveillance-Broadcast (ADS-B), if installed, must be provided with an indication that ACAS II is operating, and an indication if a Resolution Advisory (RA) is in effect.
 If an aircraft is authorized for Reduced Vertical Separation Minimum (RVSM) and has Traffic Alert and Collision Avoidance System (TCAS) II installed, TCAS II must be version 7.0 or a later version.